squarism/squarism.github.io/_posts/2016-11-25-the-enthusiast-trench.markdown

 trenches from within a trench by extending the game.
 But I really don't grok the fun.

 Sometimes, I just let the weight of the trenches flow over me and appreciate the complexity.
 Like looking at a landscape from really far away.
-It's beautiful because it's missing the details.
+It's beautiful to me because I am missing the details.